Climbing to the Top of the ATLAS 13 TeV data: Top-quark mass

 with the last component of the uncertainty representing the impact of the choice of recoil scheme in the top-quark decay, as in the previously discussed analysis.
 The other systematic uncertainties are dominated by jet energy scale and resolution uncertainties (with an impact of ${\sim}0.41$~\GeV on $m_t$) and by uncertainties in the matching scheme used between the NLO hard-scattering and parton-shower MC generators ($\pm 0.4$~\GeV).
 Other important uncertainties are those from the initial- and final-state QCD radiation ($\pm 0.17$~\GeV) and colour-reconnection modelling ($\pm 0.27$~\GeV).
 The impact of the choice of recoil modelling is large and similar to the case of the previously described analysis, as it directly affects the fraction of energy carried by the undetected neutrino in the leptonic top-quark decay.

 Figure~\ref{fig:mass} shows a comparison of the ATLAS \RunTwo $m_t$ measurements with the results of the combination of the ATLAS direct $m_t$ measurements in \RunOne and of the combination of the ATLAS and CMS measurements.
-It can be seen how these \RunTwo ATLAS measurements are affected by mostly uncorrelated sources of uncertainty.
+The measurements are affected by mostly uncorrelated sources of uncertainty, which is reflected in the large spread.
 A possible gain can be foreseen from repeating the measurements on larger datasets or in different final states, as well as from performing an updated combination, including \RunOne measurements.